tomjoht/reading/book_notes/autonomy_burns.md

 Huge shift to move away from oil dependence.
 Will involve massive disruption to world markets.
 Positive for US except for Texas.
 Not enough about need for EV infrastructure and power grid as replacement.

+riving, they could be useful for many other scenarios.
+In _Autonomy: The Quest to Build the Driverless Car―And How It Will Reshape Our World_, the motivations for AV development seem much more focused on [military scenarios](https://fedtechmagazine.com/article/2021/07/autonomous-vehicles-may-cover-soldiers-airmen-dangerous-places), allowing self-driving Humvees to navigate in war zones without risking the life of soldiers.
+(Of course, autonomy in war can easily lead to massive clashes where remotely operated tanks and drones engage emotionlessly in battle &mdash; one step away from a _Black Mirror_ episode, but I digress.)

+Even outside of war, there are many use cases for self-driving vehicles, such as lunar rovers, bomb-defusing robots, hazardous waste cleanup, coal mine mapping, security monitoring, and more.
+Even when technology sometimes fails in one goal, the tech can be serendipitously used for another.
+I would have liked to read a bit more optimism in Norton's book, more perspective on the possible benefits of advanced tech in the auto space.
+America's highway system is pretty incredible.
+I don't mind my short drives much of the time.
+The technologist in me wanted to see a bit more optimism toward the future.